liftconfig/liftconfig.github.io/docs/about/office-setup.md

 This [Reddit thread](https://www.reddit.com/r/hotas/comments/mmmyp2/herman_miller_aeron_diy_mounts_with_quick_release/) provides the details on how to assemble.

-Prior to this setup I did try using an adjustable keyboard tray, but I found it didn't provide the level of customisation needed.
+Prior to this setup I did try using an adjustable keyboard tray, but I found it didn't provide the level of customisation required.
 Ergonomics need to be tailored for the individuals body type and limb proportions.
 Having longer arms and a relatively short torso I found my legs would be touching the underside of a traditional tray or desk, but my forearms and wrists would still have to angle upwards putting pressure on the ulnar nerve in the forearm.
 With a split keyboard on the above mounts I can use the keyboard in a tented position slightly lower than the Aeron's arm rests.
 This allows the chest to open up, the shoulders & upper back to sit against the chair back, and the arms to remain in a supinator position with forearms aligned with the wrists.
 In this position, the arms and wrists are floating above the keyboard with the keys directly below the fingertips.
-I've made many minor adjustments to the angles and heights of the monitor arms and brackets over time, but I believe it's worth thinking about when you're spending a significant portion of your working life seated at a computer.
+I've made many minor adjustments to the angles and heights of the monitor arms and brackets over time, and I believe these seemingly small changes are worth thinking about when you're spending a significant portion of your working life seated at a desk.

 ### Monitor Mount: Brateck dual wall mount

-The desk is flush with the wall (it's an IKEA kitchen benchtop) so I use a Brateck dual wall mounted monitor arm (17"-32").
+The desk is flush with the wall (it's an IKEA kitchen benchtop) so I use a Brateck dual wall mounted monitor arm 17"-32".
 Installed on one of the arms is a [VESA laptop tray holder](https://www.ebay.com.au/itm/174574651488) which holds the MPB.